JoelDiaz222/pg_gem/README.md

 This starts:
 - `pg_gembed`: PostgreSQL instance with the extension installed (port 5432)
 - `grpc_server`: Python-based embedding server (port 50051)

-When using the `grpc` embedder in SQL, the extension will communicate with the `grpc_server` container automatically via the compose network.

 ## License